 Val wrote his senior college thesis on the implementation of the death penalty in Palm Beach County during the 1980s.
 He worked for several years with the local Public Defender’s Office helping write policy and organize programs for indigent persons, while he studied at Harvard.
 He worked his way through law school with a local civil rights firm.
 Val entered into his own law practice in 1996, and has a clear record of public service and success in both civil and criminal cases, at both the state and federal levels, and for appeals at all levels.
-Val handles all types of civil cases as well, including civil rights cases, contract disputes, and other representation of organizations and small businesses in all sorts of disputes.
+Val handles all types of civil cases as well, including civil rights cases, contract disputes, construction lien litigation, and representation of organizations and small businesses in all sorts of disputes.

 Val has completed over 100 jury trials in state and federal courts, and has represented over 350 persons charged with serious federal crimes.
 He also handles appeals at all levels.
 He has argued in front of the Florida Supreme Court, having won an important appeal relating to the Confrontation Clause, and has argued in federal courts in the Eleventh Circuit Court of Appeals based in Atlanta, having recently won a sentencing victory regarding the Armed Career Criminal Act and its application to certain federal crimes.